This script is available in scripts/consult_environments.py

-Sinergym generates multiple environments for each building, each defined by a unique configuration that outlines the control problem to be solved.
+Sinergym generates multiple environments for each building, each defined by a unique configuration that specifies the control problem to be addressed.
 To view the list of available environment IDs, it is recommended to use the provided method:

 # This script is available in scripts/consult_environments.py